partlycrazy/govtech-ukhackathon/pages/prizes.md

 ### **Prizes**

-Unless otherwise stated, prizes will be awarded to each member of the team.
+Unless otherwise stated, one of each prize will be awarded to each member of the team.

 **First Prize**
 ![first-prize](images/trophy_1st.svg)